top of page

 A Proposed Aspect of the Self

-After some thought, I came up with the idea that each and every one of us, besides our environmentally-dependent traits, may also contain environmentally-independent traits, which consist of an inner self that I call the Autonomous Understand the Self.
+After some thought, I came up with the idea that each and every one of us, besides our environmentally-dependent traits, may also contain environmentally-independent traits, which consist of an inner self.

 In accordance, I hypothesize that the elementary definition of "self" may be the collection of its traits.
 Before I proceed with examples of such possible traits, I will give the required characteristics for a trait to be considered of the second type (AKA "Independent"):